agt-the-walker/shogi-utils/variants.md

 learn.

 Let's get back to opening theory.
-If at the start of a game, each starting position has 1% (or less) chance of occurring. then we have probably succeeded in rendering its study pointless.
+If at the start of a game, each starting position has 1% (or less) chance of occurring, then we have probably succeeded in rendering its study pointless.
 Shogi22680 is an obvious possibility, but there are others.
 For instance, swapping the positions of only three pieces in the first row produces 145 different starting positions (111 with all squares